AdSense for video and games policies

 - Video ads may only be displayed in a video content clip that runs for at least as long as the duration of the video ad.
 To display more than one video ad, the video content clip must have duration longer than the sum duration of all the video ads.

 - Ads are not permitted to run across games, and are not available for AdSense for games and Games on Ad Exchange.

-- Ads may start any time during the video content (recommended in first 10 seconds).
+- Ads may start any time during the video content.

-- Ads must display for at least 15 seconds, or until minimized by the user.
+- Ads must display for at least 15 seconds, or until minimized or closed by the user.

 - To display additional overlay ads, the publisher needs to consider one of these options:

 - The content clip must have 7 additional minutes of content per overlay (i.e., three overlay ads for 15 minutes of content).